aimeerivers/playwright-cucumber-template/README.md

 ## Writing Cucumber features

-- Features are in the `features` folder and end with `.feature`
+- Features are in the `cucumber/features` folder and end with `.feature`
-- Step definitions are in the `step-definitions` folder and end with `.steps.ts`
+- Step definitions are in the `cucumber/steps` folder and end with `.steps.ts`
-- Pages are in the `pages` folder and end with `.page.ts`
+- Pages are in the `cucumber/pages` folder and end with `.page.ts`

 ## Running Cucumber